 \section{Mutations of dimer models and splitting MM generators}

-In this section, we will apply mutations of MM modules introduced in subsection~\ref{subsec_MMmutation} to modules giving NCCRs of three dimensional Gorenstein toric singularities.
+In this section, we will apply the mutations of MM modules introduced in subsection~\ref{subsec_MMmutation} to modules giving NCCRs of three dimensional Gorenstein toric singularities.
 Although the basic idea is the same as \cite{Boc2}, we will discuss details for the sake of completeness, and for the convenience of the readers.

-As we saw in subsection~\ref{sec_consist}, there is a consistent dimer model which gives an NCCR $\End_R(M)$ of a three dimensional Gorenstein toric singularity $R$.
-By the construction, such $M$ is a splitting MM generator.
-On the other hand, Bocklandt showed every splitting NCCR is coming from a consistent dimer model \cite{Boc3}.
+As we saw in subsection~\ref{sec_consist}, there is a consistent dimer model such that $\calP(Q, W_Q)\cong\End_R(\bigoplus_{j\in Q_0}T_{ij})$ is an NCCR of a given three dimensional Gorenstein toric singularity $R$.
+Especially, $\bigoplus_{j\in Q_0}T_{ij}$ is a splitting MM generator which gives a splitting NCCR.
+On the other hand, Bocklandt showed that every splitting NCCR is coming from a consistent dimer model \cite{Boc3}.
 In this section, we consider such a splitting MM generator and a splitting NCCR (which is also called a \emph{toric NCCR} in \cite{Boc2}) arising from a consistent dimer model.
-Also, we remark that we always assume a splitting MM generator is basic.
+Also, we remark that we always assume that a splitting MM generator is basic.
 Meanwhile, Bruns and Gubeladze proved that every toric singularity has only finitely many rank one MCM modules up to isomorphism \cite[Corollary~5.2]{BG1}.
 Collectively, we have the following corollary.

-\begin{corollary} For any three dimensional Gorenstein toric singularities, there are only finitely many splitting NCCRs, and they arise from consistent dimer models. \end{corollary}
+\begin{corollary} For any three dimensional Gorenstein toric singularity, there are only finitely many splitting NCCRs, and they arise from consistent dimer models. \end{corollary}